I said "Be careful, his bowtie is really a camera."

-- In Pixar's The Incredibles, the Villain can monitor Nomanisan Island with surveillance cameras disguised as tropical birds.
+- In The Incredibles, the villains monitor Nomanisan Island with surveillance cameras disguised as tropical birds.
 One of these detects Dash and Violet, and sounds an alarm when they fail to authenticate themselves.
 It even flies in pursuit to continue monitoring the intruders.

 - The James Bond series is big on this:

-- In On Her Majesty's Secret Service, Bond uses a small camera to take snap shots of a map that shows where the "Angels Of Death" are to release a biological agent.
+- A classic real-life version in In On Her Majesty's Secret Service.
+Bond uses a Minox subminiature camera to take snapshots of The Big Board that shows where the "Angels of Death" are to release a biological agent.